In this page

 The GreyCat JS SDK is the official JavaScript (and TypeScript) library used by applications to communicate with a GreyCat Server.

-This library is packaged as a platform agnostic bundle, meaning that is does not require to be run in a browser environment.
+This library is packaged as a platform-agnostic bundle, meaning that it does not require to be run in a browser environment.
 It is compatible with Node.js (and Bun, deno) and all major Web browsers.

 Getting started